Here’s what we discovered when we looked into some of the oldest companies in the UK.

 Yorkshire Tea is the most famous tea that the company makes, although it has a host of other tea and coffee products.

 (Year Founded: 1888)

-The Alliance Trust was formed in 1888 when three Dundee companies, the Dundee Mortgage and Trust, the Dundee Investment Company and the Oregon and Washington Trust, which was run from Dundee, teamed up.
+The Alliance Trust was formed in 1888 when three Dundee companies, the Dundee Mortgage and Trust, the Dundee Investment Company and the Oregon and Washington Trust, which operated from Dundee, teamed up.

 Initially, as individual companies, their main focus was lending money to immigrant farmers in Oregon.

 However, after the merger, the Alliance Trust expanded and started investing in US railway bonds, mining rights, and interest securities.
-In 1969, the Alliance Trust introduced the first investment trust dividend reinvestment scheme.
+In 1969, the Alliance Trust introduced the first Dividend Reinvestment Plan (DRIP).